Rental Income and Deductions

 Realty is generally depreciated over a period that ranges from 27.5 years for residential property to 39 years for commercial property.
 Any improvements to the property cannot be deducted in the year paid, but must be depreciated over the same time period as the building itself.
 Improvements are considered any changes that add value to the property, prolong its life, or change its use.
 By contrast, repairs are considered any changes that maintain the property.
 Repair expenses can be deducted when paid, unless they are made as part of the property improvement, in which case, repair expenses will also have to be depreciated over the class life of the property.

 The depreciation of realty is much the same as it is for business property except that only straight-line depreciation can be used; there are no accelerated methods available for realty.
 Moreover, land cannot be depreciated at all, since it is considered to have an unlimited life.
 Thus, depreciation can only be applied to the property value that exceeds the value of the land.
-Most county property tax records show the value of the land, and, in most cases, it is acceptable to use this value.
+Most county property tax records show the value of the land, and usually it is acceptable to use this value.
 If this is not available, or if it seems wildly inaccurate, then the value can be determined by a real estate appraisal.

 When doing both repairs and improvements, it will often be advantageous to itemize the cost for each item, then depreciating or deducting each cost separately.
-If repairs are lumped together with improvements, then the cost will have to be depreciated over the class life of the property.
+If repairs are lumped together with improvements, then the cost must be depreciated over the class life of the property.
 So if the carpet in a residential rental is replaced at a cost of $5000, then it can be depreciated over a 5-year period, allowing the deduction of $1000 for each year.
-By contrast, if the carpet was replaced as part of an overall improvement, then it would have to be depreciated over 27.5 years, yielding an annual deduction of $182.
+By contrast, if the carpet was replaced as part of an overall improvement, then it must be depreciated over 27.5 years, yielding an annual deduction of $182.
 However, if the landlord anticipates selling the property before the 5-year period, then it may be better to pay the expenses as part of an overall improvement, since it can be added to the tax basis of the property, simplifying the tax return for that year.

 Tax Tip: Renting to Your Business